Financial Aid Code of Conduct

 - Davis & Elkins College will not accept philanthropic contributions from a lender, lender servicer or guarantor that are related to the educational loans provided by the lender, lender servicer or guarantor to the College, or that are made in exchange for any advantage related to educational loans.
 In addition, the College will not accept financial aid funds under any Title IV, State or private program from a guarantor based on an agreement to use the guarantee agency for processing loans, or to provide a specified volume of loans using the agency’s guarantee.
 The College is permitted, however, to accept philanthropic contributions from a lender, lender servicer or guarantor that are not related to the education loans provided by the lender, lender servicer or guarantor, and that are not made in exchange for any advantage to the lender, guarantor or servicer;

-- Records (both electronic and hard copy) that need to be updated in relation to student’s financial aid application are not to be updated or altered in any way by a student employee assigned to the Office of Financial Planning;
+- Records (both electronic and hard copy) that need to be updated in relation to student’s financial aid application are not to be updated or altered in any way by a student employee assigned to the Office of Financial Aid;

 - Student employees may, however, accept favorable terms, conditions and borrower benefits on an education loan if the terms, conditions and benefits on the employee’s loan are comparable to those provided to all of the College’s students.

-- Office of Financial Planning officers, employees or agents assigned to work on loan processing matters may not be debarred or suspended by a federal agency.
+- Office of Financial Aid officers, employees or agents assigned to work on loan processing matters may not be debarred or suspended by a federal agency.
 Any staff member that has been found to be suspended or debarred by a federal agency is subject to a range of administrative actions to include termination of employment.

 - The College will not permit a lender or guarantor to print and distribute the College’s Catalogs and other non-counseling or non-student financial aid-related materials at reduced or no cost.
 Moreover, the College will not permit a lender with whom it has a preferred lender arrangement for private education loans to use the Davis & Elkins College name, emblem, mascot, logo, other words, pictures or symbols readily identified with the College in the marketing of private education loans to students or parents in a way that implies that the loan is offered or made by the College instead of the lender.
 The College will ensure that the name of the lender is displayed on all information and documentation relating to the lender’s private education loans;